Abanindranath Tagore

-Abanindranath Tagore (Bengali: অবনীন্দ্রনাথ ঠাকুর; 7 August 1871 – 5 December 1951) was an Indian painter who was the principal artist and creator of the Indian Society of Oriental Art in 1907.
+Abanindranath Tagore (7 August 1871 – 5 December 1951) was an Indian painter who was the principal artist and creator of the Indian Society of Oriental Art in 1907.
 He was also the first major exponent of Swadeshi values in Indian art.
 He founded the influential Bengal school of art, which led to the development of modern Indian painting.
 He was also a noted writer, particularly for children.
 Popularly known as 'Aban Thakur', his books Rajkahini, Buro Angla, Nalak, and Khirer Putul were landmarks in Bengali language children's literature and art.

 Tagore sought to modernise Mughal and Rajput styles to counter the influence of Western models of art, as taught in art schools under the British Raj.
 Along with other artists from the Bengal school of art, Tagore advocated in favour of a nationalistic Indian art derived from Indian art history, drawing inspiration from the Ajanta Caves.
 Tagore's work was so successful that it was eventually accepted and promoted as a national Indian style within British art institutions.